enerc/zsearch/README.md

      - the column which is imported - "value"
      - example: "vendor_name": { "type": "join" , "index" : "taxi_trip_type", "this_key": "trip_type", "join_key" : "id" , "value" : "name"}

-The best is to have a look at 'queries.py' which gives a good example of supported syntax.
+The best is to have a look at file 'queries.py' which gives a good example of supported syntax.

+Index definition can be obtained from a data file with  /?genDefinition=file.json|lz4.
+See queries.py for details.

 ### JSON format
 There are two suported JSON file format for imports: